b3nd3r-dev/mb-resume/README.md

 ## Todo
 AS OF 9/2/20
 Need twitter profile link
+any other links in footer
 Login to view CRUD menus
-.textarea updates - spacing and vertical align
+COMPLETED -- .textarea updates - spacing and vertical align Logo
-Logo
 Updated Picture
-click email copies to clipboard - footer download button for resume tag page - create it
+click email copies to clipboard - footer download button for resume tag page - create it links need to be actual links around page for external sites - project pages

 ----
 single page to show topics